dpasse/pbp/README.md

 > Named Entity and Relation Extraction models for NFL play-by-play snippets

+## Process

+1. Scrap Data
+2. Centralize Data
+    - combine multiple files into a single one
+3. Build Dataset / Model
+    1. Split Data - 1% at random
+    2. ITERATE
+        1. Annotate Data
+        2. Inspect Data
+            - if issues, fix and annotate again
+            - may require a complete reset of "gold standard" dataset
+    3. Clear Data
+        - add data to be used in model building - "gold standard"
+    4. Build Model

 ## 1. Scrap Data

 > scrap game ids and play-by-play text from ESPN for 2022 NFL regular season.